o1-labs/rfcs/00XX-efficient-msms-for-non-native-pickles-verification.md

         - Reading doc in the book + the code.
 Maybe starting without details (half a day), after that jump on the code to implement, and come back after that for a deeper understanding.
     - Examine the avaliable FFEC implementations / algorithms.
       - This includes the existing implementation of ECDSA / FFEC in o1js.
 See if it can be used as a comparison for our implementation -- e.g. as a baseline, if it's performant enough.
-      - But also other implemen
+      - But also other implementations (not part of Kimchi/o1js).
     - Implement the addition of points of (non-native) Vesta with (native) BN254(Fp) using the existing FFA library within Kimchi.
       - The ECC addition operation must be implemented from scratch, but it relies on the foreign field additions/multiplications support which already exists in Kimchi.
       - Start with the affine coordinates.
 If time allows, see if projective or Jacobian can be more performant.